veeanalyst/excel-data-analyst-portfolio/01-data-cleaning/README.md

 ## Files
 - `raw-data/retail_store_sales.csv` — original dataset from Kaggle
 - `data-cleaning.xlsx` — workbook with all four sheets
-- `screenshots/` — before/after views of the data
+- `screenshots/` — views of each sheet